Olympus E-M1 II vs Panasonic GX8

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
 In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus E-M1 II vs Panasonic GX8

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M1 II and the Panasonic GX8?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.